ihitrec/Sudoku/README.md

 3. The website was published, providing the URL and enabling the page to be linked

 For more detailed information on how to deploy, visit: [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
-If you wish to clone the project, go to the top of the curent page and use the gitpod extension if you have it installed.
+If you wish to clone the project, go to the top of the current page and use the Gitpod extension if you have it installed.
 Otherwise, use the following [link](https://gitpod.io/#github.com/ihitrec/Sudoku).

 ## Credits